Trying to find some must see places in Europe in winter?

 The Three Cities is an ideal winter destination for anyone looking to escape the harsh cold of a European winter.

-Here, not only will you find a bright winter sun, but you’ll enjoy grand architecture that will take your breath away.
+Here, not only will you find a bright winter sun, that makes this area one of the warmest places in Europe in February, but you’ll enjoy grand architecture that will take your breath away.

 And while other tourists will be overrunning Valletta, the European Capital of Culture in 2018: